-In a press release dated March 17, 2022, the Company announced additional drill results from the 2021 summer field season at the Arctic Project.
+In a press release dated April 20, 2022, the Company announced the final set of infill drill results for the remaining 9 infill/metallurgical drill holes from the 2021 summer field season at the Arctic Project.
 The 2021 Arctic drill program included 4,131 meters of diamond drilling, comprising 18 holes, that were designed to convert part of the resources from the Indicated category to the Measured category, and provide material for metallurgical testing and geotechnical information.
-These latest drilling results from the 2021 program contained mineralized intervals consistent with previous drilling conducted within the resource area on the property.
 Based on a cut-off grade of 0.5% copper equivalent, significant zones of high-grade copper, zinc, lead, gold, and silver mineralization were intersected.
+In addition to providing important geotechnical data and increasing the certainty of future resource estimates, the 2021 drill program results at Arctic found mineralization extending beyond the pit boundary used in the 2020 Arctic Feasibility Study.